inevitablesale/coogi-2/README.md

-# MindGlimpse - Intelligent Job Search & Lead Generation Platform
+# Coogi - Lead Generation Platform for Recruiters

-An advanced automated recruiting platform that intelligently searches for jobs, analyzes companies, and generates targeted leads for outreach campaigns.
+An advanced automated platform that helps recruiters secure high-value recruiting contracts by intelligently searching for job opportunities, analyzing companies, and generating targeted leads for outreach campaigns.

 ## 🚀 Features